In California, ACA open enrollment lasts from October 15 to January 31, each year.

 Across the country, health insurance prices are slowing down after record highs.
 In some states, they’re even falling.

 Californians get to choose between more health insurance companies than most other states, including 11 that offer subsidies.
-Despite California’s wealth of choices, monthly premium increases for people who don’t get Obamacare subsidies will rise about 8.7 percent over 2018 prices.
+Despite California’s wealth of choices, monthly premium increases for people who don’t get Obamacare subsidies will rise by about 8.7 percent over 2018 prices.

 In Mono, Inyo, Imperial, Kings, Fresno, and Madera counties, rates will increase around 3.2 percent or less.
 Most other areas will see average price increases.